 The home visit is the first Parent-Teacher conference scheduled in August before school starts.
 Prior to or at the meeting, parents will complete the ASQ, the Age and Stages Questionnaire.
 This is an excellent time to help children begin to make that transition from home to school or from class to class and form a relationship with their new teacher.

 The second conference will be held at school in mid October.
-The conference is held during 30 minute slots throughout the preschool day, therefore there will be no school that day.
+The conference is held during 30 minute slots throughout the school day, therefore there will be no school that day.
 Childcare will be available to allow the parents to meet with the teacher alone.
 Parents may request an additional parent teacher conference in January or as needed.

 The skill areas addressed may include physical, social, emotional, and cognitive.
 Following this initial parent-teacher conference, observations are made and written progress reports are constructed to update the parents in October and again at the end of the year.
-Like you, Busy Bee longs to ensure your child has a strong foundation for life-long learning.
+Like you, Bethany Busy Bee longs to ensure your child has a strong foundation for life-long learning.
 To teach effectively, the teachers must determine what to teach, and then the best ways for each child to learn.
-Busy Bee was awarded a grant from the Colorado Department of Education which enables us to electronically record each child’s progress regularly through the year using TSGold, a nationally standardized tool.
+Bethany Busy Bee was awarded a grant from the Colorado Department of Education which enables us to electronically record each child’s progress regularly through the year using TSGold, a nationally standardized tool.
 We are continuing to use these tools to enhance our teaching and your child’s learning opportunities.